precia-verma/student/hacks/calculator.md

 ---
 title: JS Calculator
 comments: true
 hide: true
-layout: opencs
+layout: base
 description: A common way to become familiar with a language is to build a calculator.
 This calculator shows off button with actions.
 permalink: /calculator
 ---